Techtonica/curriculum/express-js/express-lab-exercise.md

 2. The MVC framework

 ### Overview
-In this lab exercise, you will use a Node.js server and the Express.js web framework to build a web application.
+In this lab exercise, you will learn how to use Express.js to build dynamic websites on the Node.js platform.
+In the process, you'll learn some fundamental HTTP concepts that you can apply to any other framework!

 ### Context
 - We know how to run a server using Node.js